Help! I Dyed My Hair at Home and the Color Is Too DarkNovember 24, 2021

-Mistake #1: You Picked the Wrong Color
+DIY Tip 1: You Picked the Wrong Color

-“The second most likely factor is that you applied the same color from root to ends.
-This is a wrong approach, especially if you are using permanent color.
-Because the ends are more porous and have more color buildup, they can suck up more color and become inky and dark.”
+“The second most likely factor is that you applied the same color from roots to ends,” says Papanikolas.
+This is the wrong approach, especially if you are using permanent color.
+“Because the ends are more porous and have more color buildup, they can suck up more color and become inky and dark.”

-“The only other way to quickly lighten the hair is by seeing a professional.
-It's an expensive option as it's a complicated and time-consuming color correction, which requires your colorist to strip it out, and then go back over with the desired color,” he says.
-“The process is too complicated to do at home and can be harsh and damaging to the hair.”
+“The only other way to quickly lighten the hair is by seeing a professional,” says Papanikolas.
+“Your colorist can strip it out, and then go back over with the desired color.
+The process is too complicated to do at home and can be harsh and damaging to the hair.”